Nil-Andreu/forecasting-app/README.md

 The steps that I was required to do are the following.

 ## 1. Set up the KafKa Broker
+### Locally
-To run KafKA locally, we will be using Docker.
+To run KafKa locally, we will be using Docker.
 We will create the kafka setup inside of the messages folder, where inside of it will create the file of *docker-compose.yml*.

 In this docker-compose file, we will have the necessary services for KafKa: